Pirito10/StealSplitTournament-PSI-UVigo/README.md

 - User-friendly interface for easy interaction and visualization.

 ## How To Run
+*The following instructions are for Windows only.
+If you are using another operating system, you will need to download the appropiate [JavaFX](https://gluonhq.com/products/javafx/) version for your system and adjust the compilation and execution commands accordingly.*

 ### Compilation
 Make sure you have a [Java JDK](https://www.oracle.com/java/technologies/downloads/) installed on your system.
 Then compile all Java classes and generate the `.class` files with:
 ```bash